What is irrigation? The definition that best works with this article is that irrigation is the practice of artificially providing water for the land.

 The Main Types of Irrigation

-There are essentially two main kinds of irrigation – surface and sub-surface.
-Each of these types, in turn, breaking down into different sub-sections.
-So, let’s kick-off with surface irrigation and its derivatives.
+There are essentially two main kinds of irrigation - surface and sub-surface.
+Each of these types, in turn, breaking down into several different methods of irrigation.
+So, let's look at the different irrigation techniques.

 Flood Surface Irrigation

 Also referred to as Inundation Irrigation, Flood Irrigation can be explained as an artificial method that floods the land on purpose.
 It saturates the soil, and the occasional rainfall that follows afterwards is enough to grow crops to maturity.